 The Company's 2009 Stock Incentive Plan (the "2009 Plan"), which provides for stock-based awards to Company employees, non-employee directors and outside consultants or advisors, was approved by shareholders on May 13, 2009.
-As of December 31, 2009, no options have been granted under the 2009 Plan.
+No options have been issued to outside consultants or advisors.
 The number of shares of common stock reserved for issuance under the 2009 Plan is 1,000,000, of which the aggregate number of shares for which incentive stock options may be granted under the Plan is 900,000.
 No new grants of stock options may be made under the Company's 2003 Stock Incentive Plan (the "2003 Plan").
-At December 31, 2009, there were option awards covering 315,319 shares outstanding under the 2003 Plan and its predecessor, the 1993 Stock Incentive Plan.
-Outstanding options under both plans generally expire ten years after the date of grant.
+At December 31, 2010, there were option awards covering 399,569 shares outstanding under the 2009 plan, together with the 2003 Plan and its predecessor, the 1993 Stock Incentive Plan.
+Outstanding options under all the plans generally expire ten years after the date of grant.
 Options are generally exercisable in four equal annual installments beginning one year after the date of grant.

-In accordance with the current accounting guidance for share-based payments, the Company recognizes compensation expense for options awarded under its stock incentive plans.
-Current accounting guidance requires the grant-date fair value of all share-based payment awards, including employee stock options, to be recognized as employee compensation expense over the requisite service period.
+The Company recognizes compensation expense for options awarded under its stock incentive plans based on the grant-date fair value.
+Compensation expense is attributed to earnings using the straight-line method over the requisite service period.